 - Beers to Try- Goose Island 312, Green Line Gossamer and Three Floyds’ Gumballhead

 - Baseball- Cubs Game is always a ton of fun.
-The local insiders tip is to go to one of the many bars near the stadium to enjoy a few local beers, then after first pitch walk out to talk to the ticket scalpers (corner of Sheffield and Addison has them every 3 feet).
-You can usually get really good seats for $10-20 a piece (FYI you have to haggle a little, but works every time).
-If you like to drink, then “the bleachers” is your best bet, otherwise try to get something in the 100’s or 200’s sections.
+The local insiders tip is to go to one of the many bars near the stadium to enjoy a few local beers, then after first pitch walk out to talk to the ticket scalpers (corner of Sheffield and Addison has them every 3 feet and only works if they aren’t playing well).

-- Brewery Tour- Goose Island tour is cool, it costs $10 and you get a cool pint glass a tasting of 6 beers at the end
+- Brewery Tour- Goose Island tour is cool, it costs $10 and you get a cool pint glass a tasting of 6 beers at the end.
+Revolution, Half Acre and dozens more offer tours, check out this extensive list.

 - Funky Tours- Chocolate Tours, Cupcake Tours, Ghost Tour, Gangster Tour, Food Tour and even a Weird Tour.